bionicles/bp/README.md

 // when Terminal 1 is listening on localhost:3000, in Terminal 2, auto-restart 'make test': make demon

+// to lint, audit, and unit-test the code make prebuild

+// to run a lighthouse test
+make lighthouse

+// to run an e2e test
+make test

 // to stop and restart the app (in Terminal 1) ctrl-c make reset